Marceillo/eco-shave/README.md

 ## Site User Goal

-This website sells shaving products that will transform your shave and last for a long time.
+This website sells wants to sell shaving products that will transform your shave and last for a long time.
-While in a small way educating on the benefits of shaving with de razors and single-edge razors.
+Also would like to educate clients of the benefits of shaving with de razors and single-edge razors in a minimilistic way.

 ## Site Owners Goal